EdwardHinkle/eddie-personal/_source/indieweb.md

 * Lifestream Micropub Syncing app.
 An iOS app that syncs the Healthkit data that you choose up to your micropub endpoint.
 * Explore Read-It-Later style app that utilizes h-feed and micropub with private read posts from your site.
 * Explore JavaScript IndieWeb Interactions versus Web Actions.
+* Twitter API to h-feed page.
+* What would a modern web browser look/feel like?
+How do you navigate?
+How would it integrate with microformats, micropub, etc?

 ### Completed
 * Add support for replying/citing posts